-You will be provided with office space near other faculty members from your department.
-The departmental secretary will arrange for the key for your office.
+You will be provided with office/shared space near other faculty members from your department to meet with students for regular office hours.
+This space may be shared with other lecturers.

 Parking:

 A permit is required to park in University lots; you may apply online for the permit Faculty/staff parking is available in lots next to and across from Armitage Hall, across from the gymnasium, and in the lots located at Delaware Avenue and Elm Street and Delaware Avenue and Vine Street.
 A regular shuttle service is available from the lots on Delaware Avenue.
 In addition, metered parking is available on the streets; be sure to keep the meter fed, as they are regularly checked and tickets may be issued.